 I’m a sucker for peppermint, especially candy cane, and this rum and peppermint white hot chocolate is without a doubt my favorite version of white hot chocolate.
 Having said that, you’re more than welcome to try your own favorite combination of flavors for your white hot chocolate.
 This recipe is so easy and comes together quickly, so it’s a cinch to customize it however you like it.
 You can substitute the rum with bourbon for a bourbon white hot chocolate, or leave out the alcohol altogether.

 While whipped cream is the more common addition to top your white hot chocolate, I love it with marshmallows instead!
+You could even top this with peppermint marshmallows to stay on theme, or pair it with butterscotch marshmallows or chocolate marshmallows for another layer of indulgent flavor.
 Pillowy soft, fluffy marshmallows floating on the surface of that hot chocolate are just too irresistible to me!
 If you want to make peppermint marshmallows instead, you can make your own using my recipe here (check the recipe notes to see how you can make peppermint marshmallows).
 The crushed candy cane is optional, but who are we kidding? 🙂 In the spirit of the season, let’s keep those candy canes coming too!